xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# 20190107 Rotational Sports performance
+* two thing high achievers haven
+  * they want to win no matter what, passion
+  * process to achieve it and stick to it
+  * if you are dehydrated all your stats are down

 # 20181223 how to maximize off-season practice
 * random practice helps
 * gate drill putting helps hitting center of the face